donaldlab/OSPREY3/doc/content/contributing/architecture/tools/coffee.md

 nodes will be close to the truly lowest-energy node at any given moment.
 In this distributed environment where the strictly lowest-energy nodes may be difficult to retrieve exactly, the strict node ordering required by a traditional best-first A\* approach may have significant performance penalties.
-But the more relaxed good-enough-soon approach is naturally a good fit here, since batches of low-energy nodes can be retrieved efficently from single NodeDB members.
+But the more relaxed good-enough-soon approach is naturally a good fit here, since batches of low-energy nodes can be retrieved efficiently from single NodeDB members.